Introduction: Collective Investment Scheme

-According to section 11AA (2) of SEBI act, any scheme or arrangement made or offered by any company under which the contributions, or payments made by inventors, are pooled underutilised with a view to receive profits, income, produce or property & is managed on behalf of the investors is a Collective Investment Scheme.
+According to section 11AA (2) of SEBI act, any scheme or arrangement made or offered by any company under which the contributions, or payments made by inventors, are pooled underutilized with a view to receive profits, income, produce, or property & is managed on behalf of the investors is a Collective Investment Scheme.

-Investors do not have any day to day control over the management and operation of such scheme or arrangement.
+Investors do not have any day-to-day control over the management and operation of such a scheme or arrangement.

 Through the SEBI ordinance 2014, any pooling of funds under any scheme or arrangement, which is not registered with SEBI, involving a corpus amount of one hundred crore rupees or more shall be deemed to be a collective investment scheme.